conjurer-rich/conjurer-web/_pages/share-it.md

 - **User Needs Mapping**: Align team priorities with user needs to clarify which challenges are impeding value delivery and why they matter.
 - **Value Stream Mapping**: Use this technique to display the flow of work and identify bottlenecks or inefficiencies that slow down progress.
 - **Independent Service Heuristics**: Evaluate team independence and determine where unnecessary coordination is creating delays.
-- **Facilitated Workshops**: Host workshops to share and discuss observations, ensuring all voices are heard and perspectives considered.
+- **Facilitated workshops**: Host workshops to share and discuss observations, ensuring all voices are heard and perspectives considered.

 ---